appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-20-attribute-mapping-workflow.md

         identifier: quickstartfirstworkflow
 ---

 For every integration between the application, the business logic is required.
 Mapping triggers the process between the source and the destination application.
-Source and destination schemas are mapped in the Transform section of the touchpoint.
+Source and destination schemas are mapped in the transform section of the touchpoint.
 A touchpoint maps the source schema for a particular action with the destination schema, thus facilitating the transfer of information between the schemas.
-While Working with Workflow in APPSeCONNECT.
+While Working with `Workflow in APPSeCONNECT`
 Attribute Mapping needs to be implemented before integrating.
 This document will help the users to implement Attribute Mapping in APPSeCONNECT Workflow.

 ## Pre-requisites: